Olea-Edge-Analytics/olea-api/README.md

 ## Overview

 This API allows customers to export data based on specific parameters such as `api_key`, `location_id`, `start_date`, `end_date`, and `page`.
-The data returned includes values related to specific timestamps (`rtst`), head values, and expression values.
-The API is designed to handle paginated requests and can return data in batches of 1,000 records.
+The data returned includes values related to specific timestamps (`rtst`) and head values.
+The API is designed to handle paginated requests and can return data in batches of 1,000 records by timestamp descending order.

 ## Endpoint